This is an updated post

-The term early childhood education is often misunderstood or perceived incorrectly.
-What exactly denotes ‘early childhood’ and what sort of teaching will you be doing?
+The term early childhood education is sometimes misunderstood .
+What exactly denotes ‘early childhood’?
+And, if you want to become an Early Childhood Educator, what kind of teaching will you be doing?

-Broadly, the term refers to the teaching of children from birth up to 5 years of age.
+Broadly, the term refers to the teaching of children from birth up to 8 years of age.
 These young minds are at their most impressionable and vulnerable, requiring a Teacher who can support and develop them mentally, emotionally and sometimes physically.

 What does an Early Childhood Educator do?